ADmad/CakePHP-HybridAuth/README.md

 Setup
 -----

-If you haven't already done so include composer's autoloader in your `bootrap.php`:
+If you haven't already done so include composer's autoloader in your `bootstrap.php`:

 	// Code below is as suggested on http://mark-story.com/posts/view/installing-cakephp-with-composer